RozannevdBerk/Replication-Seminar-Rozanne-vd-Berk/README.md

 All scripts and queries are licensed under LGPL v3.0, see LICENSE.
 Copyright information is provided within each Project.

+## EKG Construction
+The EKG construction is specified in `ekg-creator` and is submodule.
+Do not forget to run `git submodule init` and `git submodule update`!
 ## Requirements

 ### Neo4j